-That is when Pascale gave Jessy her leather suit case saying, ’I am not quite sure where I am going to stay.
+That is when Pascale gave Jessy her leather suitcase saying, ’I am not quite sure where I am going to stay.
 Keep it for me.
 I will have to come back anyway to sign my divorce papers.
 I shall write to you soon.
 Maybe we’ll meet in Paris.
-I shall show you what a great city it is!’
+I shall show you what a great city it is.’

 Jessy took the case and told her mother to keep it in the loft for her friend’s return.

 Pascale had not forgotten her English friend and soon invited her to Paris.
-She had found temporary accommodation and she was eager to introduce Jessy to her new Parisian friends.
+She had found temporary accommodation, and she was eager to introduce Jessy to her new Parisian friends.

 ‘Shall I bring the suitcase?’